 are medications for inappetance that might get him to start eating

 mom) suggests the following

-EVO Grain Free Herring or Chicken/Turkey
+Grain Free Herring or Chicken/Turkey

 Wild Red Salmon (not pink) in small